clinical-trials-research/trial-search/README.md

 ## Todo

-- Host frontend and add to Docker compose.
-The main features will be allowing users to search for semantically similar clinical trials with a clean UI.
-- Populate database and automate its setup.
-Add the embeddings for all ~500,000 trials to ChromaDB.
+- Display more information about specific clinical trial when clicked.
+- Improve embedding and test for accuracy.
+- Find a better way to update database.
+- Upload full database of 500,000 trials.
-- Host application of provided server.
+- Host application school server.

 ## Usage